 For state elections, counties must mail ballot packets to all active registered voters between the 18th and the 14th day before an election.
-The packet includes the ballot, a secrecy envelope, and a preaddressed return envelope.
+The packet includes the ballot, a secrecy envelope, and a pre-addressed return envelope.
 The voter marks the ballot and places it in the secrecy envelope that, in turn, is placed into the return envelope.
 The voter must then sign the return envelope for the ballot to be counted.
 The voter can then either put a stamp on the envelope and mail it or take it to a drop site designated by the County Clerk's Office within the county.

 Ballots must be received by the county, either through the mail or at a drop-off site within the county, by 8:00 p.m. on the day of the election.
 The date on the postmark does not count.
 Elections officials verify the signature on the return envelope from each voter by matching it against the voter registration card signature on file with each county.
-Votes are not tallied until Election Day and preliminary results are not released until after 8:00 p.m.
+County elections offices may begin scanning ballots into a vote tally system up to seven days before election day in accordance with a security plan approved by the Secretary of State.
+Election officials will not release preliminary results until after 8:00 p.m. on election day.